ndpp/ndpp/docs/source/usersguide/input.rst

 The ``<freegas_cutoff>`` attribute is a member of the `<ace_table>' element and accepts a single floating-point number.
-The value provided will override the value of `freegas_cutoff_' specified in the NDPP_ input file for the nuclide.
+The value provided will override the value of `freegas_cutoff_' specified in the `ndpp.xml` file for the library it is an attribute of.
 If none is provided, the value provided in the `ndpp.xml' input will be applied.
 The syntax for this attribute is the same as is used for the `freegas_cutoff_' element discussed above.

-As an example, the following shows how to set the H-1 free gas treatment to be applied over the entire energy range:
+As an example (which could be commonly utilized), the following shows how to set the H-1 free gas treatment to be applied over the entire energy range:

 .. code-block:: xml